 And while regulations are expected to ease somewhat over the coming years, we are seeing instances where the cost of regulatory fines are shooting up in both mature regulatory markets (such as Europe, UK etc.) and across less mature regulatory emerging markets (e.g. APAC).
 Over the last year or so, we’ve seen existing regulations being enhanced (FinCEN Final Rule (CDD) in the US, Fifth EU Money Laundering Directive and MiFID II in Europe).
 We have also seen the introduction of new regulations such as MiFID II and data privacy laws like General Data Protection Regulation (GDPR) etc. Furthermore, we’re witnessing a more proactive enforcement of regulatory rules across Australia, Hong Kong and Singapore.

 CSHARK helps to provide increased protection for financial institutions striving to do business in an ever-connected but highly regulated world.
 It partners with the industry-leading provider of regulatory and digital technologies for financial institutions.
-With Fenergo’s suite of Regulatory and Digital Client Lifecycle Management technologies, the company helps financial institutions to remain compliant with local and global regulations, protecting their reputation, digitalize operations and generate significant efficiencies and cost saving.
+With Fenergo’s suite of Regulatory and Digital Client Lifecycle Management technologies, the company helps financial institutions to remain compliant with local and global regulations, protecting their reputation, digitalize operations and generate significant efficiencies and cost-saving.

 How is that possible?
 Financial institutions achieve compliance ahead of regulatory deadlines; that means Fenergo’s solutions are reliable.

-The company offers the Regulatory Rules Engine, with is an intelligent solution that provides an out-of-the-box, easily configured repository of rules that financial institutions can utilize to future-proof their business against evolving regulatory and operational requirements.
+The company offers the Regulatory Rules Engine, which is an intelligent solution that provides an out-of-the-box, easily configured repository of rules that financial institutions can utilize to future-proof their business against evolving regulatory and operational requirements.
 The company operates global regulatory compliance forums, which comprise of senior regulatory representatives of its global client base, culminating in a pool of 20,000+ compliance professionals.
-These forums have a direct input into the Regulatory Roadmap, which helps financial institutions to manage regulatory change as business as usual.
+These forums have direct input into the Regulatory Roadmap, which helps financial institutions to manage regulatory change as business as usual.
 Furthermore, it ensures they achieve compliance ahead of the regulator deadline.
 When a Roadmap is ready, the company can translate it into codified rules for the software, ensuring regulatory currency for all clients, effectively giving them time to get ahead of upcoming implementation deadlines, without additional licencing or development costs.
-A global community of clients working together to ensure safety is an unique in itself.
+A global community of clients working together to ensure safety is unique in itself.

 It’s simple – dirty money cost money for financial institutions and their clients alike.
-The recent article on financial safety ‘The Cost of Dirty Money’ by Bloomberg explicitly shows us how much limited oversight or faulty procedures cost.
+The recent article on financial safety ‘The Cost of Dirty Money’ by Bloomberg explicitly shows us how much-limited oversight or faulty procedures cost.

 $1.9 billion dollars paid by another bank is also pretty hurtful.
 The bank had to pay the fine for failing the control of over $670 billion-worth wire transfers from Mexico and over $9.4 billion in purchases in U.S. These funds were used to create a system for laundering drug cartels’ money.